EMATech/I-Simpa/Docs/index.rst

 -  for **more information** on I-Simpa, `visit the offical I-Simpa website`_
--  for **contributing to I-Simpa** from the source code, follows the `instructions`_
+-  for **contributing to I-Simpa** from the source code, follow the `instructions`_

 .. note::
 	-  This user guide is currently not complete.
 Additions are underway.
 	-  Some illustrations may referred to previous versions of I-Simpa.
-	-  Depending of your OS, screenchots may differs.
+	-  Depending of your OS, screenshots may differ.
 	-  Some texts and translations in I-Simpa may have changed.
-	- If the present documentation is the 'Offline documentation' you may refer to the online version at http://i-simpa-wiki.readthedocs.io/en/latest/ for an up-to-date documentation.
+	-  If you're reading the 'Offline documentation' you may refer to the online version at https://i-simpa-wiki.readthedocs.io for an up-to-date version.
 	-  If you observe some mistakes or errors, please `write an Issue on GitHub`_
 	-  You can also `contribute to the documentation`_.
-	-  The official documentation is available in English only.
+	-  The official documentation is only available in English.

 .. _visit the offical I-Simpa website: https://i-simpa.univ-gustave-eiffel.fr
 .. _instructions: https://github.com/Ifsttar/I-Simpa/wiki